Syed-Sherjeel/Finding_Donors_for_CharityMl/README.md

 pip install matplotlib
 ```
 # Finding_donors
 Major purpose of this project is to develop a machine learning algorithm for a ficticious charity organization.We will develop a model that will allow company to predict wether a certain user have income greater then 50K USD or less.If a person have income greater then 50K Usd this means that person possibly can have enough money to donate to our organization.
+Choose a scikit-learn classifier (e.g., adaboost, random forests) that has a feature_importance_ attribute, which is a function that ranks the importance of features according to the chosen classifier.
+In the next python cell fit this classifier to training set and use this attribute to determine the top 5 most important features for the census dataset.

 # Getting started
 First we will download required dependencies to get started with this project
 ```